Non-clustered ESX hosts, no longer appear in host creation

 It would be nice if the previous methodology worked, as it supported both clustered and non-clustered ESX hosts.

-#4 Updated by Jeff Sparrow about 1 month ago
+#4 Updated by Jeff Sparrow over 1 year ago

 - Priority changed from Normal to High